leeaburton/academic-kickstart/content/project/project-light.md

 tags = []

 # Project summary to display on homepage.
-summary = "Average light intensity by latitude and longitude."
+summary = "Light intensity by latitude and longitude."

 # Optional image to display on homepage.
 image_preview = ""